 - Appointed with the approval of the SEC to review Smith Barney’s compliance with the settlement in the Independent Research case;

-- Currently serving as the General Counsel of the Fortress Monitoring Group, which was selected by the Port Authority of New York & New Jersey as the integrity monitor for the construction of the Freedom Tower at Ground Zero; and
+- Served as the General Counsel of the Fortress Monitoring Group, which was selected by the Port Authority of New York & New Jersey as the integrity monitor for the construction of the Freedom Tower at Ground Zero; and

 - Guidepost is the integrity monitor for the Port Authority of NY and NJ on the multi-year, multi-billion dollar construction of the Vehicle Security Center at the World Trade Center complex in New York.